 What Guitar Does Dave Grohl Play?

-Dave Grohl’s main guitar is a 1967 Gibson Trini Lopez Standard ES-335, a model which has diamond-shaped body holes instead of the traditional “F” holes as well as an alternative headstock design from the traditional Gibson “open book” style headstock.
-He acquired this guitar circa 1992 and then in 2007 Gibson Custom Shop made Dave his own version of this guitar which is referred to as the DG-335 model.
+He acquired his 1967 Gibson Trini Lopez Standard ES-335 circa 1992 and then in 2007 Gibson Custom Shop made Dave his own version of this guitar which is referred to as the DG-335 model.
 Dave owns several of these Gibson ES / DS 335 guitars and has played a plethora of other guitars and gear throughout his career.
 See the full list below.

 1967 Gibson Trini Lopez Standard ES-335